ToolShed

 The Curriculum also includes:

-• a list of activities for further connecting garden learning with math, literacy, and geography
+• activity list for further connecting garden learning with math, literacy, and geography

 • a matrix that shows how the lessons align with NextGeneration curricular standards